Romeo and

 JULIE: Oh, God!
 How old does she think I am!

-make you do some housework: tidy your own
+she'll make you do some housework: tidy your own room!

-are such a bore.
+bore.
 Anyway, I'd love to see you again sometime.
+(Julie waves

 ROMEO: What a perfect woman!